Here is your ACN-Approved Healthy City Guide to the best vibrant living Toronto has to offer!

-The Beaches: Where else can you go on a sunny day to partake in various beach sports, dip your toes in the water, rip down the boardwalk by foot, rollerblades or bicycle and soak up some relaxing R&R time?
+The Beaches: Where else can you go on a sunny day to partake in various beach sports, dip your toes in the water, rip down the boardwalk by foot, rollerblades or bicycle, and soak up some relaxing R&R time?
 The Beaches are a hoppin’ place to be in the summer!
 The best part is that it’s also super close to various shops, restaurants and cafes if you want to get a break from the sun.
 Surely, an awesome place for the whole fam!

 Discovery Walks: A lot of people don’t know that most cities offer guided walking tours.
 Toronto is extra special as it offers self-guided Discovery Walks that take you all around the city to see the many beautiful historical sites along with feature park sites, all while enjoying nature and getting in some healthy exercise.
 Their brochures are broken down by the specific area you want to explore, too.

-AGO: The AGO always has new and exciting stuff going on, hence why many Torontonians decide to invest in a membership to visit frequently.
+AGO: The AGO always has new and exciting stuff going on, hence why many Toronto locals decide to invest in a membership to visit frequently.
 There are loads of workshops to take advantage of alongside the fantastic exhibitions, screenings and art talks.
 This isn’t just a rainy day activity, you can enjoy it each and every day (except for Mondays – artists need their rest too!).

 West Queen West: This is my hood!
 I have lived/worked here for ten years and every day something new and awesome is happening – whether it’s a street sale, a gallery opening, a new shop, or some sidewalk art.
 Every time I walk along Queen West, it feels like the first time all over again.
-The novelty of unique boutique storefronts, galleries, restaurants and cafes never seems to wear off with the refreshingly new spots constantly popping up.
+The novelty of unique boutique storefronts, galleries, restaurants and cafes never seem to wear off with the refreshingly new spots constantly popping up.
 A couple of my favourites are Made You Look for their most divine local, handcrafted jewelry and Shopgirls where you can shop for your shape amongst a select number of Canadian designers.
 You’re bound to pass by a number of art exhibits, installations or galleries and I highly encourage you to stop.
 It’s always fun to learn someone else’s story.